kyranet/klasa-ts-template/README.md

-# TypeScript Klasa Bot Template 🎉
+# TypeScript Klasa Bot Template :tada:

 This is a TypeScript Klasa Bot template, designed to make the setup much easier, this template installs development versions of `klasa` and `discord.js`, together with a properly configured `tsconfig.json` and [ESLint](https://eslint.org/)